Recap: Family Guy S 1 E 1 Death Has A Shadow

 - Early-Installment Weirdness: A lot of things from this episode (and all of season one's episodes) will feel really odd to people who are used to seeing the post-2005 revival episodes.
 Meg is a Bratty Teenage Daughter who wants friends and plastic surgery (and, probably best of all, none of the other family members are abusive to her and actually try to be real parents to her), Chris sounds dopier and admires his father's drunken antics, Peter is just a Bumbling Dad trying to make things right (and works at a toy factory run by a flamboyantly gay man named Mr. Weed), Lois's voice sounds lower, Stewie hated everyone in the family (even Brian the dog), Quagmire is just a generic party animal, Brian is just a martini-drinking dog who acts as the sane half of Peter (the only political thing he does is comment, "This is why I don't vote" after Peter shows Brian the botched welfare check he got in the mail), the jokes aren't totally tasteless (but they're still TV-14 level due to how politically incorrect they can be, like the cutaway of Hitler being jealous of a buff Jewish man getting all the girls at a gym and the time Peter got drunk when the family was watching Philadelphia and Peter thinks it's a comedy because Tom Hanks is in it), and most of the cutaways are flashbacks and "what-if" spots, not totally "random" Manatee Gags that don't add anything to the plot.

-- Ironic Echo Cut: Peter promises not to drink at the stag party, followed by a cut to Peter and Quagmire playing "Drink the Beer".
+- Gilligan Cut: Peter's promise not to drink at the stag party, followed by a cut to Peter and Quagmire playing "Drink the Beer" at said party.